RTEMS/rtems-docs/eng/req/items.rst

 names which begin with an underscore (``_``) are reserved for internal use in tools.

 This is the root specification item type.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this
+All explicit attributes shall be specified.
+The explicit attributes for this type are:
-type:

 SPDX-License-Identifier
     The attribute value shall be a :ref:`SpecTypeSPDXLicenseIdentifier`.
 It